gbauso/GoadTest/README.md

 # GoadTest
-GoadTest is a cross-platform load-testing cli tool
+GoadTest is a load-testing CLI tool in GO

+Description/instructions will come soon.